ajgae/emotd-awesome/README.md

 ### history

 `emotd` allows you to cycle back through the history of the words that appeard in the widget in this session.
 This is meant to let you skim through the words quickly without having to worry about clicking away from the right word.
-By default only a few words are remembered by default, but you can change this number via the [arguments](#arguments/settings).
+By default only a few words are remembered by default, but you can change this number via the [arguments](#argumentssettings).

 **NB:** the history feature is currently badly implemented and broken.
 It should *basically* work but it needs improvement.
 For example, you can't go back and then forward again in history: moving forward after moving back will overwrite the history that you backed through with new random words.
 Contributions welcome!

 ### arguments/settings

-When calling `emotd` from your `rc.lua` configuration file, you can customize some aspects of its behaviour by passing a table as a parameter to `emotd`.
+When calling `emotd` from your `rc.lua` configuration file, you can customize some aspects of its behaviour by passing a table as a parameter to the `emotd` call.
 If this table is omitted, the default settings will be used.

 | table index | default value | explanation |
 | ----------- | ------------- | ----------- |